-Our non-executive Chairman of the Board and Chief Executive Officer are separate positions.
+Our Non-executive Chairman of the Board and Chief Executive Officer are separate positions.
 We believe that separating these positions enhances the independent oversight of the Company and the effective functioning of the Board, as well as the monitoring and objective evaluation of the Chief Executive Officer's performance.
-In addition, the separation of the positions ensures that the Board is fully engaged in providing an objective perspective with respect to the Company's strategy and can effectively evaluate its implementation.
+In addition, by separating these positions, the Board is able to remain fully engaged in providing an objective perspective with respect to the Company's strategy and in effectively evaluating the implementation of this strategy.

-Mr. Wender is the non-executive Chairman of our Board.
-He is independent of management and, as provided in our Guidelines of Corporate Governance, is responsible for the management, development and effective performance of the Board and for serving in an advisory capacity to the Chief Executive Officer and to other members of management on all matters concerning the interests of the Board.
-The non-executive Chairman of the Board sets the agenda for Board meetings and presides over meetings of the Board.
+Mr. Culang, our Non-executive Chairman of our Board, assumed this role on December 22, 2021 upon Herbert Wender's voluntary retirement from the Board.
+Our Non-executive Chairman of the Board is independent of management and, as provided in our Guidelines of Corporate Governance, is responsible for the management, development and effective performance of the Board and for serving in an advisory capacity to the Chief Executive Officer and to other members of management on all matters concerning the interests of the Board.
+The Non-executive Chairman of the Board sets the agenda for Board meetings and presides over meetings of the Board.

 Mr. Thornberry, in his role as the Chief Executive Officer, is responsible for the strategic direction and day-to-day leadership and performance of the Company.
 As described in our Guidelines of Corporate Governance, the responsibilities of the Chief Executive Officer include:

-- providing strong ethical leadership of the Company's businesses; - establishing the Company's mission, culture, core values and corporate responsibility; - determining corporate strategies and policies and managing the Company's capital; - ensuring complete and accurate disclosures of financial, operational and management matters to the Board: - ensuring regulatory compliance and the integrity of all financial filings and other corporate communications: and - communicating with the Board so it is informed with respect to Company, industry, and corporate governance matters.
+- providing strong, ethical and principled leadership of the Company's businesses; - establishing the Company's mission, culture and core values; - determining and implementing corporate strategies and policies and managing the Company's capital; - ensuring complete and accurate disclosures of financial, operational and management matters to the Board for its consideration and approval, as necessary; - ensuring regulatory compliance and the integrity of all financial filings and other corporate communications; and - communicating with the Board so it is informed with respect to Company, industry, and corporate governance matters.